jear/Labs/Docker/README.md

 `#` **`firewall-cmd --add-port=4789/udp --permanent`**

-But you will probably have many issues with firewalld later on anyway, so it's worth disabling it now to avoid solving unrelated issues and integration aspects with Docker iptables management (been there done that for hours !).
-And believe me, I don't like that :-( (so in our Lab you have peripheral firewall !)
+But you will probably have many issues with firewalld later on anyway, so it's worth disabling it now on all nodes to avoid solving unrelated issues and integration aspects with Docker iptables management (been there done that for hours !).
+And believe me, I don't like that :-( (so in our Lab we have peripheral firewall !).
+For that use:

 `#` **`systemctl stop firewalld`**